wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.1.5 =
+* New Feature - Menu item banner images are here!
+Upload an optional banner image to go along with each menu item for promotions or just overall design improvement.
+* Improvement - Improved the base design and default design for the store for better compatability with more themes.
+* Bug Fix - Search feature bug fixed.
 = 1.1.4 =
 * Key design fixes to the base and default designs.
 Made them more campatible with more themes.
 Replacing design folders manually is required to see upgrades.
 * Bug Fix - order details for multiple items not displaying, fixed.